cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 ```
 The first line declares a macro named `LAYERS`, with possible range of [4, 5];<br>
 The second line declares a macro named `METALLIC_SOURCE`, with four possible options: 'r', 'g', 'b', 'a'.<br>

-Note every tag accepts a single parameter, in the syntax of YAML.
+> Note: every tag accepts a single parameter, in the syntax of YAML.

 ### Functional Macros
 Due to lack of native support in WebGL platform, functional macros are provided as an effect compile-time feature, all references will be expanded in the output shader.<br>